|

 He removed one of his white knives from its scabbard and checked

-its edge.
-"Eowyn never talks about what happened between
+the sharpness of its edge.
+"Eowyn never talks about what

-her from me in the castle.
-I will never forget what he threatened
+when he took her from me in the castle.
+I will never forget what

 "Just let me find him," muttered Gimli, unconsciously

 gripping the haft of his axe.
-"That animal!"
+"The animal!"

 "We must find both of them," said Legolas, replacing